 Choosing the Right Turbine

 Which wind turbine is right for your site depends on a whole list of factors, some of which are discussed below.
-We have years of experience of helping people navigate the various constraints to help bring about a successful installation that meets the needs of the customer.
+We have years of experience in assisting people navigate the various constraints to help bring about a successful installation that meets the needs of the customer.

 Turbines are given a ‘classification’ rating (1, 2 or 3) relating to the wind regime they are designed to withstand.
 Please refer to the product information for details on each specific turbine.
 The turbine classification must be suitable for the wind regime in order to have a long operational life.